 Again, these systems are highly effective to solve a narrow band of problems.
 These systems do not translate well to additional domains.
 Very few providers have solutions in both the CDI and PIM spaces.

 The MDM market’s focus on Fortune 500 companies doesn’t mean that small and midsize companies don’t face similar issues with managing their data.
-Any organization that’s attempting to store critical data in multiple systems or spreadsheets and having trouble determining a true version of its master data is in need of an MDM solution.
+Any organization that’s attempting to store critical data in multiple systems or spreadsheets and having trouble determining a true version of its master data needs an MDM solution.

 The costs associated with MDM solutions and the high risk of failure in self-deploying such solutions leave a large portion of the small and midsize business market underserved.
 Out of necessity, many of these businesses are using Excel spreadsheets or internally designed systems to manage master data.
 These systems typically neglect the need for security, central management, and versioning.

 Microsoft first shipped Master Data Services with SQL Server 2008 R2.
 That release was largely about Microsoft entering the MDM market and beginning to shape the discussion around MDM.
 It also provided an opportunity for Microsoft to begin building channels for partners that both implement the solution and create additional applications on top of MDS.
-In effect, the first release was about getting into the game.
-The second release is about changing the rules.
-In SQL Server 2012, MDS looks to redefine the MDM market, expanding the types of data stored and easing the barriers to managing that data.
+In effect, the first release was about getting into the game and the second is about changing the rules.
+In SQL Server 2012, MDS looks to redefine the MDM market, expanding the types of data stored and easing the barriers to managing it.
 This section provides a quick overview of the new MDS features in SQL Server 2012 as well as the features carried forward from SQL Server 2008 R2.

-Master Data Services (MDS) provides a number of features that facilitate central management of master data while providing greater access to the editors and consumers of this information.
+Master Data Services (MDS) provides several features that facilitate central management of master data while providing greater access to the editors and consumers of this information.

 The first step in any software application is to deploy the software, and Master Data Services is no exception.
 This chapter focuses on project size and scope, which should help you determine your needs, including whether you need any external assistance.